kids-first/kf-update-dbgap-consent/README.md

 * All visible genomic files in the dataservice with their `controlled_access` field set to **True** should get the `{default_acl}`.

-* The `default_acl` is a list of the `consent_acl` from the visible specimens in the study which contribute to the genomic_file.
+* The `default_acl` is the unique set of the `consent_acl` from the visible specimens in the study which contribute to the genomic_file.

-* The `consent_acl` is composed of the study phs ID and the reported sample consent code of the sample.
-See ACL Definitions for details
+* The `consent_acl` is composed of the study phs ID and the reported sample consent code of the sample, prepended with the dbgap prefix "/programs" (e.g. "/programs/phs001138.c1")

 * All other genomic files in the dataservice should get `{empty_acl}` indicating no access.